- What is Machine Learning Development? And How It Differs From Traditional App Development

 That’s a 10-point shift in just nine months, a clear signal that organizations are actively upskilling, hiring smart, and adapting faster than ever.

-In this guide, backed by 15+ years of AI software development experience at Space-O, we will walk you through:
+In this guide, backed by 15+ years of developing machine learning applications, we will walk you through:

-Whether you’re starting from scratch or improving an existing app, this guide is designed to help you move forward with clarity and avoid common pitfalls.
+Whether you’re starting from scratch or improving an existing app, this guide covers everything you need to know about machine learning application development to move forward with clarity and avoid common pitfalls.

 Machine learning (ML) development is the process of building applications that learn from data instead of following hardcoded rules.
 These apps can adapt, improve with more usage, and make real-time decisions without human input.